mpobrien/injector/README.md

 To generate a mock implementation, add a comment near the type:
 `//go:generate inject -type=ThingDoer`

-This will generate a mock implemenation into `thingdoer_inject.go`.
+This will write a mock implementation to `thingdoer_inject.go`.
 In your test code, you can now do:

 ```go